Shopify/transfer_jobs/README.md

 The rake tasks have secondary dependencies implied by their names.
 They are detailed in the section relevant to your job system.

-### Optional Dependencies

-There are several optional dependencies that enable quality-of-life features.

-- Progressrus: Including the `progressrus` gem enables progress tracking during your transfers.

 ## Resque

 Resque support is currently in the works.